Hotel Deals in Kansas City from $63

 Price by Hotel Class

-The most popular stars category is 2*, priced just under $100.
+The most popular hotel category in Kansas City is 2* at just over $100.

 Frequently Asked Questions